Racing game: Kart racing

-Futuristic racing
+Anti-gravity racing

-Futuristic racing games are a type of racing game where players use science fiction vehicles, such as sci-fi cars or other sci-fi vehicles, to race against the clock or other vehicles.
-A number of futuristic racing games may also feature vehicular combat elements.
+Anti-gravity racing games are a type of racing game where players use vehicles that hover or glide using anti-gravity technology to race against the clock or other competitors.
+These games often feature science fiction themes, with high-tech vehicles and futuristic track designs.
+A number of anti-gravity racing games may also feature vehicular combat elements.

-In the arcades, futuristic racing games date back to the 1980s.
+In the arcades, anti-gravity racing games (originally known as futuristic racers) date back to the 1980s.
 The laserdisc games Star Rider (1983) and Cosmos Circuit (1984) featured animated racing, using animated laserdisc video for the backgrounds.
 Alpha Denshi's Splendor Blast (1985) combined Pole Position style racing with Zaxxon style sci-fi vehicles, space settings and shoot 'em up elements.
 STUN Runner (1989) by Atari Games featured 3D polygon graphics and allowed players to blast other vehicles.

-On home consoles, futuristic racing games were defined by Nintendo's F-Zero (1990) for the SNES, which spawned the F-Zero series.
+On home consoles, anti-gravity racing games were defined by Nintendo's F-Zero (1990) for the SNES, which spawned the F-Zero series.
 The PlayStation game Wipeout (1995) by Psygnosis featured 3D polygon graphics and spawned the Wipeout series.
 The F-Zero series subsequently made the transition to 3D polygon graphics with F-Zero X (1998) for the Nintendo 64.